srdc/cda2fhir/README.md

 	$ cda2fhir> mvn clean install

-These will build the Ontmalizer and also run a number of test cases, which will transform some XML Schemas (e.g. HL7 CDA R2, SALUS Common Information Model) and corresponding XML instances to RDF/OWL.
+These will build the cda2fhir library and also run a number of test cases, which will transform some C-CDA Continuity of Care Document (CCD) instances, and some manually crafted CDA artifacts (e.g. entry class instances) and datatype instances to corresponding FHIR resources, wherever possible using the DAF profile.

 ## Transforming a CDA document to a Bundle of corresponding FHIR resources